-Perhaps there’s something we’re having to transition to and that’s what we’re struggling with.
-With a disability everything is so much harder.
+There’s something we’re having to transition to and that is our struggle.
+With a disability everything it’s much harder.
 Without a disability, the stability we create for ourselves, gives us security, which makes us feel more at ease.
-Being more at ease, means we’re more likely to give things a go.

-Perhaps when we’re forcing others to adapt and they’re dealing with a disability, it means we’re uncertain on how to play things, or perhaps it’s just something that suits us, because we’re not having to come out of our comfort zone to help them.
+When we force others to adapt and they’re dealing with a disability, it may mean we’re uncertain on how to play things, or it could be just something that suits us, because that way we don’t have to come out of our comfort zone to help them.

-Sadly, amongst my many bitter experiences and including where others expect me to adapt into their lives, they’re sending out the message that they care about themselves more.
+Around a disability, where others expect us to adapt, they’re sending out the message they care about themselves more.